dzlatic/TopicModelingTool/README.md

 - Added support for PostgreSQL;
 - Adjusted code so that new directory structure is considered;
-- Added new file "catalog.wsgi" on the level above project files;
+- Added new file "tiopicmodelingtool.wsgi" on the level above project files;
 - Adjusted paths to .json files with secrets.

-## Summary of Configuration tasks:

-- Users "grader" has been created to be used for deployment review;
-- User "grader" is added to sudoers;
-- "sudo" password for "grader" it is the same as user name;
-- Configured Ubuntu firewall;
-- Installed missing packages;
-- Updated & Upgraded system packages;
-- Updated AWS configuration to reflect te same ports opening as on Ubuntu;
-- Updated Google credentials with validated domain (used meta tag method).

 ## Files included in Git repository: